memben/dotfiles/README.md

 ## Installation

+Make sure to grant the terminal "Full Disk Access" to ensure the script works from a different dir than root (otherwise Library will not be permitted to be accessed)

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
+(I like to keep it in `~/Desktop/github/dotfiles/`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/memben/dotfiles.git && cd dotfiles